Amiriel01/API-Blog-Website/README.md

 **Objective**

 I created a full stack blog website.
-This project has a monorepo with two frontend React/Vite sites and a backend that uses Express, MongoDB, and Mongoose.
+This project has a monorepo with two frontend React/Vite sites and a backend that uses Express, MongoDB, Postman, and Mongoose.

 **React User Frontend Website**